Exploration into Translation-Equivariant Image Quantization: Introduction

+In this paper, we propose a simple yet effective way to achieve translation-equivariant image quantization by enforcing orthogonality among the codebook embeddings.
+Then, with carefully controlled datasets, we study how it affects the downstream image modeling tasks.
+For the Stage 2, we use the following three settings: (1) text-to-image generation, where the quantized image indices are the target to predict, (2) image-to-text generation, where the quantized image indices are given as a condition, (3) using a smaller training set to analyze sample efficiency.
+We report advantages and limitations of translation-equivariant image quantization in all three settings from thorough analysis of the experimental results.

-\begin{itemize}[leftmargin=5.5mm] \item To the best of our knowledge, we first explore the problem of \emph{translation equivariance in the image quantized space}. \item Instead of focusing on anti-aliasing, we take a direct approach to achieve translation equivariance in the quantized space by regularizing orthogonality in the codebook embedding vectors. \item We show that a translation-equivariant image quantizer improves the accuracy of text-to-image and image-to-text generation on text-augmented MNIST by up to +22\% and +26\%, respectively.
-We discuss insights discovered from our analysis on the behavior of the quantized representations. \end{itemize}
+Our contributions include: (1) To the best of our knowledge, this is the first work to explore the problem of \emph{translation equivariance in the quantized image space}; (2) Instead of focusing on anti-aliasing, we take a direct approach to achieve translation equivariance in the quantized space by regularizing orthogonality in the codebook embedding vectors; and (3) We show that a translation-equivariant image quantizer improves not only sample efficiency but also the accuracy of text-to-image and image-to-text generation on text-augmented MNIST~\cite{mnist} by up to +11.9\% and +3.9\%, respectively.
+We discuss insights discovered from our analysis on the behavior of the quantized representations.